csvurt/stl-reader/README.md

 var vn = stlReader.read(toArrayBuffer(data));
 ```

-The returned vn array contains interleaved vertex normal data, like so,
+The returned *vn* array contains interleaved vertex normal data, like so,
 [Vx, Vy, Vz, Nx, Ny, Nz, ...] and so on.
-Ideal for directly passing onto a
+This is ideal for directly passing
-vertex shader.
+to a vertex shader.

 The *read()* function takes as input an ArrayBuffer.
 You can use the function
 below to convert a Node Buffer to an ArrayBuffer (see discussion regarding this